What Is Gap Insurance and How Does It Work?

 Many drivers confuse gap insurance with full coverage auto insurance, but they serve distinctly different purposes and work together rather than replacing each other.

-Full coverage car insurance typically refers to a policy combining liability, comprehensive, and collision coverage.
-It protects you from vehicle damage, injuries to others, theft, vandalism, and weather-related losses — but it only pays out your car's actual cash value in a total loss.
+Full coverage auto insurance typically refers to a policy combining liability, comprehensive, and collision coverage.
+It protects you from vehicle damage, injuries to others, theft, vandalism, and weather events — but it only pays out your car's actual cash value in a total loss.
 That ACV payout can leave you thousands short if you owe more than the car is worth.
+You can read more about what happens after a total loss to understand the full claims process, or explore what to do if your payout isn't enough to cover a replacement.

 Gap insurance addresses that single specific scenario.
-You cannot hold gap insurance without also carrying full coverage, as it requires underlying comprehensive and collision coverage to function.
-Be aware that coverage gaps in your auto policy — any lapse in active insurance — can also complicate a future gap claim.
+You cannot hold gap insurance without also carrying full coverage — it requires underlying comprehensive and collision coverage to function.
+Be aware that any lapse in your auto coverage can also complicate a future gap claim, so maintaining continuous coverage is critical.

 How They Work Together

-This layered relationship means you're paying for both simultaneously, but gap insurance adds minimal cost to your overall premium — typically 5–6% of your collision and comprehensive premium, or about $50–$150 per year.
+This layered relationship means you're paying for both simultaneously, but gap insurance adds minimal cost to your overall premium — typically 5–6% of your collision and comprehensive premium, or about $50–$150 per year through an insurer.

 When to Cancel Gap Insurance